DEALTALFA/TASK/README.md

 ### ARTH - [Task 17](https://github.com/DEALTALFA/TASK/tree/main/Task17/chat_server)
-:low_brightness: Create your own Chat Servers, and establish a network to transfer data using Socket Programing by creating both Server and Clinet machine as Sender and Receiver both.
+* Create your own Chat Servers, and establish a network to transfer data using Socket Programing by creating both Server and Clinet machine as Sender and Receiver both.
 Do this program using UDP data transfer protocol.

-:low_brightness: Use multi-threading concept to get and receive data parallelly from both the Server Sides.
+* Use multi-threading concept to get and receive data parallelly from both the Server Sides.
 Observe the challenges that you face to achieve this using UDP.

 ### ARTH - [Task 18](https://github.com/DEALTALFA/TASK/tree/main/Task18)